 In tutorial sessions and in one dedicated teaching period every week, Sixth Formers have personal, social, health and economic education (PSHEE) lessons to broaden their curriculum and allow them to consider and discuss issues relating to their personal and social development.
-A broad range of topics is covered, aiming to give education for life.
+A broad range of topics is covered, providing education for life.

-All Sixth Formers undertake a further enrichment programme that includes a structured volunteering programme, the completion of an Extended Project Qualification (EPQ) and an electives programme that might include activities such as the Gold Duke of Edinburgh Award, the Gold Crest Award in Science or an arts based award.
+All Sixth Formers undertake a further enrichment programme that includes a structured volunteering programme, the completion of an Extended Project Qualification (EPQ) and an electives programme that might include activities such as the Gold Duke of Edinburgh Award or the Gold Crest Award in Science.

 Beyond the classroom there are many opportunities to develop leadership skills and participate in activities which allow students to grow in confidence and maturity.
-There are many and varied positions of responsibility and extra-curricular activities include debating, Young Enterprise, The Duke of Edinburgh’s Award Scheme, youth council, the Charities Committee, choirs and orchestra and House events.
+There are many and varied positions of responsibility and extra-curricular activities include debating, Young Enterprise, The Duke of Edinburgh’s Award Scheme, Student Parliament, the Charities Committee, choirs and orchestra and House events.

 A Place to learn and develop

 Independent students need their own spaces.
-Sixth Formers have a dedicated Sixth Form Centre which includes a new, state of the art Study Room and Common Room which provides a suitable leisure space for relaxation and is equipped with new furniture, a TV, a Wii, an iPod dock and kitchen facilities.
+Sixth Formers have a dedicated Sixth Form Centre which includes a new, state of the art Study Room and Common Room which provides a suitable leisure space for relaxation and is equipped with new furniture, a TV, table football and kitchen facilities.

 Contact us now and start your child’s amazing journey at The Peterborough School.